-The CAT NMS Plan's funding model also is structured to avoid a "reduction in market quality."
-31 The tiered, fixed fee funding model is designed to limit the disincentives to providing liquidity to the market.
-For example, the Participants expect that a firm that had a large volume of quotes would likely be categorized in one of the upper tiers, and would not be assessed a fee for this traffic directly as they would under a more directly metered model.
-In contrast, strictly variable or metered funding models based on message volume were far more likely to affect market behavior.
-In approving the CAT NMS Plan, the SEC stated that "[t]he Participants also offered a reasonable basis for establishing a funding model based on broad tiers, in that it may be . . . less likely to have an incremental deterrent effect on liquidity provision."32 operated on a "break-even" basis, with fees imposed to cover costs and an appropriate reserve.
-Any surpluses will be treated as an operational reserve to offset future fees and will not be distributed to the Participants as profits.33 To ensure that the Participants' operation of the CAT will not contribute to the funding of their other operations, Section 11.1(c) of the CAT NMS Plan specifically states that "[a]ny surplus of the Company's revenues over its expenses shall be treated as an operational reserve to offset future fees."
+The CAT NMS Plan is structured to avoid potential conflicts raised by the Operating Committee determining fees applicable to its own members-the Participants.
+First, the Company will be operated on a "break-even" basis, with fees imposed to cover costs and an appropriate reserve.
+Any surpluses will be treated as an operational reserve to offset future fees and will not be distributed to the Participants as profits.
+To ensure that the Participants' operation of the CAT will not contribute to the funding of their other operations, Section 11.1(c) of the CAT NMS Plan specifically states that "[a]ny surplus of the Company's revenues over its expenses shall be treated as an operational reserve to offset future fees."
 In addition, as set forth in Article VIII of the CAT NMS Plan, the Company "intends to operate in a manner such that it qualifies as a 'business league' within the meaning of Section 501(c)(6) of the [Internal Revenue] Code."
-To qualify as a business league, an organization must "not [be] organized for profit and no part of the net earnings of [the organization can inure to the benefit of any private shareholder or individual."
-34 As the SEC stated when approving the CAT NMS Plan, "the Commission believes that the Company's application for Section 501(c)(6) business league status addresses issues raised by commenters about the Plan's proposed allocation of profit and loss by mitigating concerns that the Company's earnings could be used to benefit individual Participants."35
+To qualify as a business league, an organization must "not [be] organized for profit and no part of the net earnings of [the organization can] inure[] to the benefit of any private shareholder or individual."
+37 As the SEC stated when approving the CAT NMS Plan, "the Commission believes that the Company's application for Section 501(c)(6) business league status addresses issues raised by commenters about the Plan's proposed allocation of profit and loss by mitigating concerns that the Company's earnings could be used to benefit individual Participants."
+38